JianhaoLin1228/MetaIBM/README.md

 Runnable experiment scripts.

 - `bootstrap_metaibm.py` — ensures the project root is available on `sys.path`, so `metaibm` can be imported reliably when experiment scripts are run directly from the `experiments/` directory.
-- `model.py` — single-run simulation script that constructs the metacommunity, initializes mainlands, executes the time loop, and writes outputs.
+- `model_sloss_GRFE.py` — single-run simulation script that constructs the metacommunity, initializes mainlands, executes the time loop, and writes outputs.
-- `mpi_running.py` — MPI-based batch launcher for sweeping parameter combinations and invoking `model.main(...)` across multiple ranks.
+- `mpi_running_GRFE.py` — MPI-based batch launcher for sweeping parameter combinations and invoking `model.main(...)` across multiple ranks.
+- `slrum.sh` — a script for submitting jobs in a supercomputer.
 #### `docs/`

 Documentation resources.